agentmirv/randomtables/README.md

 * This document already has the Random Tables Add-on as a container-bound script.
 * To confirm the contents of the script, use the menu option **Tools -> Script editor**.
 The editor will be shown with all the source code.
 * I have noticed that if the Add-on menu or the Random Tables menu does not appear, you may need to re-open the document.
-* Since the Random Tables script is not verified, you will be prompted to give permissions when run.
+* You will be prompted to give permissions when run.
 Once you have completed the prompts, you will need to use the Add-On menu again.
 This only happens once per document.

 **Character - Steve (Google Sheet)**
 * A simple character sheet implemented as a spreadsheet with buttons that perform specific common checks.